News & Blog

 CIA is consistently induced by these new Hooke Kits™ 16-35 days after immunization in 90–100% of male DBA/1 mice, and in 60–100% of female DBA/1 mice.

 The pre-characterized Hooke Kits™ introduced today are supplied in pre-filled syringes, ready to use.
-Each lot is extensively tested and adjusted for consistent potency and reliable CIA induction.
+Each lot is tested and adjusted for consistent potency and reliable CIA induction.

 Full product details and recommended experimental protocols are available on the company's web site, http://hookelabs.com.